-Limited to just 50 pieces, each bearing an individually engraved number on their transparent back, the new Vulcain 50s Presidents’ Alarm Watch Edition France (ref.
+Limited to just 50 pieces, each bearing an individually engraved number on their transparent back, the 2013 Vulcain 50s Presidents’ Alarm Watch Edition France (ref.
 160151.323L) will be offered exclusively in France.
-Yes, a market that proved to be the most loyal to the brand since it was resurrected back in 2001 in its current form, gets a special edition version of one of the most successful “affordable” complication watches currently offered by the Swiss watchmaker.
-Powered by Vulcain’s in-house “Cricket” hand-wound movement, the limited edition wrist watch sports the famous mechanical alarm complication module.
+Yes, a market that proved to be the most loyal to the brand since it was resurrected back in 2001 in its current form, gets a special edition version of one of their most successful “affordable” complication watches.
+Powered by Vulcain’s in-house “Cricket” hand-wound movement, this limited edition sports the famous mechanical alarm complication module.

-Although mechanical alarm watches look kind of archaic these days when just about everyone seems to own at least a smartphone, as well as a whole plethora of other electronic devices that organize (and also complicate) our lives, they are still quite popular among enthusiasts.
+Although mechanical alarm watches look kind of archaic these days when just about everyone owns at least a smartphone, as well as a whole plethora of other electronic devices that organize (and also complicate) our lives, they are still popular among enthusiasts.

 Perhaps, the reason for their popularity has something to do with their relative autonomy, both from power grids and software bugs, but the main factor here is, of course, the sentimental value for the older generation of customers.